PPER/voice_recognize/README.md

 # voice_recognize
-Use baidu API transfer voice into articles recognization is not precise.
+Use baidu API to transfer voice into articles recognization is not precise.
 So it's useless